matrix-org/matrix-spec-proposals/proposals/3052-sample-events.md

 When clients encounter multiple sample events from others, they shall align all the samples by timestamp and add the required amount of additional latency required to keep the latency invariant true.
 The latency build-up and drop should be as gradual as possible.
-Clients MUST NOT re-time any of the sample events.
-Playing a combination of sample events from different senders with different
+Clients MUST NOT rescale any of the sample events to compensate for latency.
+Playing a combination of sample events of same type from different senders with different sample rates is ill-formed, while combination of multiple sample events of different type with different sample rates is implementation defined.

 ## Potential issues